-- 9.1.1 The Executive Head of Transformation will pay all salaries, wages, pensions, compensations etc. to all employees or former employees of the Council.
-This will be under arrangements approved and controlled by the Executive Head of Finance in consultation with the Executive Head of Transformation. - 9.1.2 The Chief Executive, Executive Head of Service or Head of Service concerned must notify the Executive Head of Transformation who will in turn notify the Executive Head of Finance as soon as possible of anything affecting such payments, particularly: - appointments, resignations, dismissals, retirements, redundancies, deaths, suspensions, secondments and transfers; - absence from duty due to sickness, maternity, compassionate or unpaid leave; - all changes in remuneration for employees on Surrey Heath Borough Council conditions of contract; - changes in remuneration apart from normal increments, pay awards and agreements affecting all other employees; - information necessary to maintain records of service for superannuation, income tax, national insurance and similar matters. - 9.1.3 All employees must be appointed in accordance with the Regulations of the Council and the approved establishments, grades and rates of pay. - 9.1.4 All time records or other pay documents must be in a form set or approved by the Executive Head of Transformation.
+- 9.1.1 Head of Human Resources, Performance & Communication pays salaries, wages, pensions, compensations etc. to all employees or former employees of the Council, under arrangements approved and controlled by the Strategic Director of Finance and Customer Services. - 9.1.2 The Chief Executive, Strategic Director or Head of Service concerned must notify the Head of Human Resources, Performance & Communication who will in turn notify the Strategic Director of Finance and Customer Services as soon as possible of anything affecting such payments, particularly:

+- Appointments, resignations, dismissals, retirements, redundancies, deaths, suspensions, secondments, and transfers; - Absence from duty due to sickness, maternity, compassionate or unpaid leave: - Changes in remuneration for employees on Surrey Heath Borough Council conditions of contract: - Changes in remuneration apart from normal increments, pay awards and agreements affecting all other employees; - Information necessary to maintain records of service for superannuation, income tax, national insurance, and similar matters. - 9.1.3 All employees will be appointed in accordance with the Regulations of the Council and the approved establishments, grades, and rates of pay. - 9.1.4 All time records or other pay documents must be in a form set or approved by the Executive Head of Transformation.
 Line managers are responsible for approving officer timesheets, as necessary.

-9.2 Travel, subsistence and other allowances
+9.2 Travel, subsistence, and other allowances

-- 9.2.1 The Executive Head of Finance is responsible for the payment of expense claims by staff in accordance with the Council's travel and subsistence policy, Mileage claims are the responsibility of the Executive Head of Transformation and are paid through the payroll system.
-These officers will: - (i) Make arrangements for paying all authorised travel and subsistence claims. - (ii) Ensure that taxable allowances and benefits are accounted for, recorded and returned, where appropriate, to HM Revenue and Customs. - 9.2.2 Certification of travel and subsistence claims is taken to mean that journeys were authorised and expenses properly and necessarily incurred for business purposes, and that allowances are properly payable by the Council, ensuring that cost-effective use of travel arrangements is achieved.
+9.2.1 The Strategic Director of Finance and Customer Services is responsible for the payment of expense claims by staff in accordance with the Council's travel and subsistence policy.
+Mileage claims and parking fees are the responsibility of Head of Human Resources, Performance & Communication and are paid through iTrent, the HR/payroll system.

-9.2.3 Claims by Officers
+These officers will:

-All claims for payment of officers' car allowances, subsistence allowances, travelling and incidental expenses incurred on official duty must be properly certified by an authorised officer and submitted to Payroll or Finance as appropriate on the approved form or using the electronic kiosk.
-The signatory must ensure that proper documentation to support mileage and other items claimed is supplied by the claimant.

-9.2.4 All claims for the payment of work or qualification training and course expenses (provided prior approval for the course has already been granted), including related subsistence and travel expenses, must be signed off by an authorised signatory in the same service.
-The claim should be submitted to Human Resources for certification but if high level then the Executive Head of Transformation.
-Claims for conference expenses must be signed by a properly authorised officer and submitted to the Executive Head of Finance.
+- Make arrangements for paying all authorised travel and subsistence claims; and - Ensure that taxable allowances and benefits are accounted for, recorded, and submitted, where appropriate, to HM Revenue and Customs. - 9.2.2 Certification of travel and subsistence claims means that journeys were authorised, and expenses properly and necessarily incurred for business purposes, and that allowances are properly payable by the Council, ensuring that cost-effective use of travel arrangements is achieved. - 9.2.3 All claims for payment of officers' car allowances, subsistence allowances, travelling and incidental expenses incurred on official duty must be properly certified by an authorised officer and submitted to Payroll or Finance as appropriate on the approved form available on the Council's intranet or through iTrent.
+The signatory must ensure that proper documentation to support mileage and other items claimed has been supplied by the claimant. - 9.2.4 All claims for the payment of work or qualification training and course expenses (provided prior approval for the course has already been granted), including related subsistence and travel expenses, must be signed off by an authorised signatory in the same service.
+The claim should be submitted to Human Resources for certification.
+Claims for conference expenses must be

-9.2.5 Claims by Members

-Payments to members, including co-opted members of the Council or its committees, and to officers who are entitled to claim travelling or other allowance, must be made by the Executive Head of Corporate on receipt of the properly completed claim form.

-9.2.6 Certification by or on behalf of the Chief Executive, Executive Head of Service or Head of Service means that the certifying officer is satisfied the journeys were authorised, expenses properly and necessarily incurred and that the allowances are properly payable by the Council.
+- signed by a properly authorised officer and submitted to the Strategic Director of Finance and Customer Services. - 9.2.5 Payments to members, including co-opted members of the Council or its committees must be made by the Head of Legal and Democratic Services on receipt of the properly completed claim form. - 9.2.6 Certification by or on behalf of the Chief Executive, Strategic Director or Head of Service means that the certifying officer is satisfied the journeys were authorised, expenses properly and necessarily incurred and that the allowances are properly payable by the Council.